 - Glue the large rectangular piece around the toilet paper roll.

-- Glue the smaller rectangle around the bottom of the tp roll (these are the legs).
+- Glue the smaller rectangle around the bottom of the toilet paper roll (these are the legs).

-- Glue the thin rectangle around the center of the tp roll (this is the belt).
+- Glue the thin rectangle around the center of the toilet paper roll (this is the belt).

 - Glue the arms to the sides of the toilet paper roll.

 - Fold the tabs on the feet and glue them inside the toilet paper roll to give it a three dimensional effect.

 - Glue the head onto the top of the toilet paper roll.